mlbvn/ml-yearning-vi/chapters/all_chapters.md

 ------------------
 > # 45.
 General form of Optimization Verification test

-# 45. Dạng chung của bài kiểm tra xác minh tối ưu
+# 45. Dạng tổng quát của bài kiểm tra xác minh tối ưu

 > You can apply the Optimization Verification test when, given some input *x*, you know how to compute Score<sub>\*</sub>(*y*) that indicates how good a response *y* is to an input *x*.
 Furthermore, you are using an approximate algorithm to try to find arg max<sub>y</sub> Score<sub>\*</sub>(*y*), but suspect that the search algorithm is sometimes failing to find the maximum.
 In our previous speech recognition example, *x=A* was an audio clip, and *y=S* was the output transcript.